ActualIA/prd/template/5-mvp.md

 News rating will not be implemented in the MVP.
 Being able to rate it is not hard (like / dislike) but having that kind of interaction taken into account would mean needing to update the prompt generating the news accordingly, requiring a whole prompt engineering process.

+Setting a custom voice model from a recording, so it reads the news instead of the predefined voices, could be possible, but this comes at two main costs:

+ - the technical cost, since we would require a new AI model, and our backend would need to be modified in order to integrate it in its work flow.
+Doable, but it requires thought to properly implement;
-Being able to record voice so it reads the news would maybe possible today, however the server would have to integrate a new AI model, and we would have to consider security and ethics issues, which is out of scope for a MVP.
-But being able to have it's partner or firend voice to read the news would be a great feature.
+ - the ethical cost, since would have to consider security and ethics issues, which is out of scope for a MVP.

-Currently, ActualIA only fetches news from user provided sources.
-This leads to a [*filter bubble effect*](https://en.wikipedia.org/wiki/Filter_bubble) which puts the user in a state of intellectual isolation.
-ActualIA has to tackle this problem, but it needs reflection with experts on how to fetch from other sources that are considered as objective to cross-check facts, but with actuality it's not trivial to find an objective news provider.
+In any case, being able to have it's partner or friend voice to read the news would be a great feature, and it will be considered when the time is right.

 Additionally, one of the risks of such a closely customized news experience is amplifying pre-existing news biases in users, with their selection of news channels.
 This might lead to the [*filter bubble effect*](https://en.wikipedia.org/wiki/Filter_bubble).
-This is a phenomenon we need to keep in mind, but tackling the problem is currently impossible given our team composition: we are but 7, and while we all have an interest in journalism, tackling this kind of bias requires a much deeper understanding of the causes and fixes of personal biases, which is beyond the scope of our skills.
+This is a phenomenon we need to keep in mind, but tackling the problem is currently impossible given our team composition: while we all have an interest in journalism, tackling this kind of bias requires a much deeper understanding of its causes and fixes, which is beyond the scope of our skills.
 This would require close collaborations with experts in media or journalism studies, or other similar fields.

+We will also not consider any kind of social network-like feature, such as following profiles or other strict interaction between users, because we believe it to be outside of the spirit of the app.
+The engineering manpower we have is best used elsewhere to make the processes better, and the network aspect would clutter the streamlined onboarding and usage flows we have defined for our application.